Study collection

 - Pure placebo (oral + topical)

 The intervention lasted 8 weeks.
-A total of approximately 88 healthy volunteers were randomized.
-Measurement times and methods:
+Approximately 88 healthy subjects were randomized in total.
+Measurement time points and methods:

 - Baseline, 4 weeks, 8 weeks